tsah99/realtime-chatbot-demo/README.md

 3. Set your OpenAI, AssemblyAI, and ElevenLabs API keys in `.env` - you should have received them via email.
 4. Run the current implementation to understand its behavior by running `python3 main.py`
 5. Begin your optimization process.
 Document your changes and reasoning in this README.md file when done.

+## Your Approach

+Please describe your approach here.
+Please also include a recorded video showing how fast your chatbot implementation is to respond.

 ## Poetry Setup